 The National Laboratories have served as the leading institutions for scientific and technological innovation in the United States for more than seventy years.
 As they have tackled the Nation’s biggest scientific challenges, the biggest asset of the National Labs has always been its incredibly talented and dedicated workforce.
 An important initiative to develop and retain the Labs’ most talented leaders is the Oppenheimer Science and Energy Leadership Program (OSELP).

 Established in 2016, OSELP is a distinguished Fellowship Program that brings together exceptional leaders to explore the complexities, challenges and opportunities facing the National Lab system and the Department of Energy (DOE).

 Through site visits to National Labs and the development of strategic think-pieces, OSELP immerses its Fellows in the singular breadth, diversity, and complexity of the National Labs, DOE, and their partners.

-Currently in its fifth year, OSELP represents a collective commitment from all 17 DOE National Labs to cultivate the leaders needed to sustain long-term impacts throughout the complex, with the NLDC personally engaged in selecting each Cohort, participating in strategic dialogues, and engaging meaningfully in think-piece discussions.
+Currently in its sixth year, OSELP represents a collective commitment from all 17 DOE National Labs to cultivate the leaders needed to sustain long-term impacts throughout the complex, with the NLDC personally engaged in selecting each Cohort, participating in strategic dialogues, and engaging meaningfully in think-piece discussions.

 OSELP is designed to bring together exceptional professionals who have the potential to contribute significantly to DOE’s work, whether at DOE or in the National Labs, academia, or industry.
 The core goals of the program goals are to: